Recruitment and Selection for University Support Staff

 This type of appointment may take place in the event of a pending recruitment or extending medical leave of absence of another permanent employee.
 The minimum timeframe is 30 days and the maximum is one year.
 Prior approval must be obtained by the Appointing Authority, through Employment Services.

-Departments may request additional names be added to their initial Certified Applicant Summary.
+Departments may request to extend the search and re-advertise.
 This type of request may be needed if the candidate of choice declines the offer and no other candidates are viable choices or the department has exhausted its pool of candidates.

 Commercial Driver Positions